otpcr/nixm/files/MANUAL.rst

     methods, so the namespace is not cluttered with method names.
 This makes storing and reading to/from json possible.

-    NIXT has all you need to program a unix cli program, such as disk perisistence for configuration files, event handler to handle the client/server connection, deferred exception handling to not crash on an error, etc.
+    NIXM has all you need to program a unix cli program, such as disk perisistence for configuration files, event handler to handle the client/server connection, deferred exception handling to not crash on an error, etc.

-    NIXM is the demo bot using NIXT and both are Public Domain.
+    NIXM is the demo using NIXT and both are Public Domain.

     1. You need to set PYTHONPATH if you run this locally.
     2. You might need to uninstall and rm ~/.cache/pip in case of error.